Solutions to the Common Issues

 and

-only --follow-imports
+works only with --follow-imports

 , data files are likely the cause.